↓

 I would love to see and feel this unique and most promising instrument in real and play it.
 Meanwhile for me there are only a couple of impressive pictures to see, and a youtube demo.
 All the above pictures are from Tony.
 You can find more of them and also a lot of very detailed and unveiling info at his website Karasek Sound here.

-Posted in lutherie, making | Tagged varisitari | Leave a reply
+Posted in lutherie, making | Tagged varisitari | 2 Replies

 Indian floor bench vice

-Sitar Factory Posted on Friday, 13 January 2012 by AnandaThursday, 24 May 2012
+SiTAR FAcToRY Posted on Friday, 13 January 2012 by AnandaThursday, 24 May 2012

 Ever seen these low, rigid and robuste wooden tables with a vice ?